Skip to content

 Autofill in the Integrated Browser

 Open a site in the Integrated Browser and click into its username or password field.
 If you have a matching login, a small dropdown appears below the field; pick the entry and the username and password are filled in.
-If the page also has a one-time-code field and the login carries a two-factor secret, that's filled too.
+If the page also has a one-time-code field and the login has exactly one MFA field, that's filled too; with more than one, a picker dropdown shows over the code field so you can choose.

 Two-factor codes